-Last, but not least, magical Maramures is also home to one of the world’s magnetic hills, near the town of Cavnic.
+Last but not least, magical Maramures is also home to one of the world’s magnetic hills, near the town of Cavnic.

 The Painted Monasteries of Bucovina

-Divided between Romania and Ukraine, Bucovina (Bukovina) is a land of spellbinding natural scenery, villages suspended in time and fascinating centuries-old traditions that have been passed down from one generation to the next.
+Divided between Romania and Ukraine, Bucovina (Bukovina) is a land of spellbinding natural scenery, villages suspended in time, and fascinating centuries-old traditions that have been passed down from one generation to the next.
 And although the main attractions here are the magnificent UNESCO-listed painted monasteries, this place is worth a visit for its beauty alone.

-Situated in northeastern Romania, the Painted Monasteries of Bucovina consists of a stunning collection of Byzantine jewels adorned with exquisite 15th and 16th century frescoes that depict scenes from the Old and New Testaments.
-Due to their uniqueness, authenticity, exceptional artistic value and gorgeous surroundings, most of them have been included in the UNESCO World Heritage List as “masterpieces of mural art”.
+Situated in northeastern Romania, the Painted Monasteries of Bucovina consists of a stunning collection of Byzantine jewels adorned with exquisite 15th and 16th-century frescoes that depict scenes from the Old and New Testaments.
+Due to their uniqueness, authenticity, exceptional artistic value, and gorgeous surroundings, most of them have been included in the UNESCO World Heritage List as masterpieces of mural art.

-Among the best-preserved are Sucevita, Probota, Patrauti, Moldovita, Humor, Arbore, the Church of St. George and the Monastery of Voronet, famous worldwide for its inimitable shade of blue (Voronet Blue).
+Among the best preserved are Sucevita, Probota, Patrauti, Moldovita, Humor, Arbore, the Church of St. George, and the Monastery of Voronet, famous worldwide for its inimitable shade of blue (Voronet Blue).

 The Danube Delta

-A UNESCO Natural World Heritage Site and one of the most unique places in Romania, the Danube Delta is teeming with an amazing variety of flora and fauna that’s unique in Europe, and maybe the world.
+A UNESCO Natural World Heritage Site and one of the most unique places in Romania, the Danube Delta is teeming with an amazing variety of flora and fauna that’s unique in Europe and maybe the world.
 It boasts no less than 23 natural ecosystems and 3,450 animal species, including 300 types of birds, some of which come here from faraway lands such as Asia and Africa.

-In Romania, the Danube Delta spans 4,152 km² of marshes, lakes, islets and sandbanks, including the world’s greatest stretch of reedbeds, providing visitors with landscapes of stunning natural beauty and tremendous opportunities for bird watching and wildlife spotting.
+In Romania, the Danube Delta spans 4,152 km² of marshes, lakes, islets, and sandbanks, including the world’s greatest stretch of reed beds, providing visitors with landscapes of stunning natural beauty and tremendous opportunities for bird watching and wildlife spotting.

-For culture and history buffs, Bucharest boasts a tremendous range of museums to choose from, including the National Museum of Contemporary Art (in the Parliament Palace), Grigore Antipa Natural History Museum, Bucharest History & Art Museum, as well as the captivating Museum of the Romanian Peasant and the Village Museum (Europe’s largest outdoor museum) – both of them dedicated to the life, folklore and architecture of rural Romania.
+For culture and history buffs, Bucharest boasts a tremendous range of museums to choose from, including the National Museum of Contemporary Art (in the Parliament Palace), Grigore Antipa Natural History Museum, Bucharest History & Art Museum, as well as the captivating Museum of the Romanian Peasant and the Village Museum (Europe’s largest outdoor museum) – both of them dedicated to the life, folklore, and architecture of rural Romania.

 The Black Sea Coast

 Almost glued to it lies the upmarket resort of Mamaia – the nation’s premier summer destination.
-Here, a long strip of fine golden sand lined up with elegant hotels attracts the young and hip with its water sports facilities, glamorous beach clubs and party atmosphere.
-The resort has plenty of shops and restaurants (both traditional and international) to keep you busy by day, but it’s the nightlife that really puts Mamaia on the map.
+Here, a long strip of fine golden sand lined up with elegant hotels attracts the young and hip with its water sports facilities, glamorous beach clubs, and upscale party atmosphere.
+The resort has plenty of shops and restaurants (both traditional and international) to keep you busy by day, but it’s the crazy nightlife that really puts Mamaia on the map.

-In addition to beaches and nightlife, this beautiful region in southeastern Romania is also famous for its vibrant summer festivals, lush vineyards (including Murfatlar) and significant archaeological sites.
-Of special interest is the village of Adamclisi, where can be found Tropaeum Traiani – a remarkable monument built in 109 in order to celebrate the victory of Roman Emperor Trajan over Decebalus and the Dacians in the Battle of Tapae.
+In addition to beaches and nightlife, this beautiful region in southeastern Romania is also famous for its vibrant summer festivals, lush vineyards (including Murfatlar), and significant archaeological sites.
+Of special interest is the village of Adamclisi, where can be found Tropaeum Traiani – a remarkable monument built in 109 in order to celebrate the victory of Roman Emperor Trajan over Decebalus and the Dacians, in the Battle of Tapae.